codecraftingtools/codecraftingtools.github.io/src/status.rst

 Status
 ======

-Most of our code crafting tools are conceptual at this point.
+Although most of our code crafting tools are conceptual at this point, please continue reading to see where we are headed.